Segflow/blog/content/post/acebear-ctf-secure_login.md

 libc.srand(seed)
 ```

-Now every time we call `libc.rand()` we will get the same random number the server will get, this allowing us to leak the value of key, 4 bytes each time.
-After the first iteration, **s** will no longer contains null, it will contains the first leaked 4 bytes.
+Now every time we call `libc.rand()` we will get the same random number the server will get, thus allowing us to leak the value of the key, 4 bytes each time.
+After the first iteration, **s** will no longer contain null, it will contain the first leaked 4 bytes.
 Again to leak the second 4 bytes, we need to nullify the value of **x**, to do so we just need to have the value of the second 4 bytes of the input equal to `b XOR s`,

 > x `=` (b `XOR` s) `XOR` b `XOR` s
 >